 There are 2 hot springs on the Salkantay Trek; The Cocalmayo Hotsprings located in the Santa Teresa District and Aguas Calientes town.
 Make sure to take bathing suits if you plan to relax in the volcanic waters.

 You'll need a hat to protect you from the sun when you visit Machu Picchu.
 The best hats have a wide brim that shade your face, neck, and shoulders.
 Look for a hat made from breathable fabric so you won't get too hot.
 A hat with a chin strap is also a good idea so it won't blow away in the wind.

 Bennie or Winter hat

 A bennie is a type of hat that is often worn in cold weather.
-It is usually made of wool or another type of warm fabric.
+It is usually made of wool or a different kind of warm fabric.
 Bennies are often worn in winter when it is cold outside.
-They are also popular for outdoor activities, like hiking and camping.
+They are also famous for outdoor activities, like hiking and camping.